Integration Overview & Prerequisites

 Category Name (do not change)

-ServiceTitan Pricebook Item ID (editable)
+Item Code (editable)

 Important: Always export the latest version before making changes to ensure you're working with current data.